jhessin/generator-coffee-react/README.md

 > ### NOTE:
 >
 > This has become the default method of accessing classes as of v0.0.9.
 It tends to be less error prone as the first line is always the same `h componentName,`.
 The former way of wrapping the component in `hh` is still valid and available.
+[Find out more here.](https://github.com/jhessin/react-hyperscript-helpers)

 ```coffeescript
 render: ->